alchemical-lich/alchemical-lich.github.io/_posts/2024-1-7-PF2e-Campaign.md

 - Off from the main hall, they find a secret room that contains a destroyed teleportation circle.
 Wherever did it lead?

 - They push to the North and enter the room right under the copula.
 They find a strange pool of fresh blood and a iron stair case leading upward.
-Zgaaz insists the blood must have come from the Mitflits, but the others suspect something strange is afoot.
+Zgaz insists the blood must have come from the Mitflits, but the others suspect something strange is afoot.